 - The election of the Chairman and Vice-Chairmen – as applicable

-6.4 The Chairman or, in his absence, a Vice-Chairman, or in their absence, the Secretary General, shall take the Chair at the Annual General Meeting.
+6.4 The Chairman or, in his absence, a Vice-Chairman, or in the absence of both Vice Chairmen, the Secretary General, shall take the Chair at the AGM.

 6.5 Any resolutions proposed at an AGM, will be passed by majority, by show of hands.
 The Chairman has a casting vote in the event of a tied decision.